 The ZCS Portal is a single sign-on system that uses one username and one password for all accounts related to digital tools for our students.
-Students may access ZCS Portal by using the same username and password they use to log into the school network (usernames are usually firstname-lastname and passwords are usually their lunch PIN).
-To access the ZCS Portal, click the "ZCS Portal" link on the school or district website.
+Students may access the ZCS Portal by using the same username and password they use to log into the school network (usernames are usually first name-last name and passwords are usually their lunch PIN).
+To access the ZCS Portal, click the ZCS Portal link on the school or district website.

-Parent-Teacher Conferences
+Teacher Conferences

 The academic success of a student is shared by students, parents/guardians, and the school.
-While formal parent/teacher conferences take place in the fall, all ZCS teachers and staff are strongly encouraged to hold conferences with students and parents whenever it appears useful and appropriate.
-Because teachers are responsible for student groups throughout the day, it is best to pre-arrange conferences by scheduling an appointment.
+While formal teacher conferences take place in the fall, all stakeholders are encouraged to initiate conferences whenever it appears useful and appropriate.
+Conferences must be prearranged and can take place in-person or virtually.